konveyor/konveyor.github.io/content/Tackle/_index.md

 +++

 # Tackle

-Use this section to better understand and use the Konveyor Tackle tool versions 1.0 and 2.0.
+Use this section to better understand and use the Konveyor Tackle tool.